strapi/documentation/CONTRIBUTING.md

 ## Open Development & Community Driven

 Strapi is an open-source project.
 See the [LICENSE](https://github.com/strapi/documentation/blob/main/LICENSE) file for licensing information.
-All the work done is available on GitHub.
+All of the work is available on GitHub.

 The core team and the contributors send pull requests which go through the same validation process.

+## Code of Conduct

+This project and everyone participating in it are governed by the [Strapi Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold the code.

 ## Documentation Requests

 Requests for new documentation are highly encouraged, this is not limited to new additions but also changes or more information requested on existing documentation.
 Please use our [request documentation](https://github.com/strapi/documentation/issues/new?template=DOC_REQUEST.md&title%5B%5D=REQUEST) issue template.

-## Code of Conduct

-This project and everyone participating in it are governed by the [Strapi Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please read the [full text](CODE_OF_CONDUCT.md) so that you can read which actions may or may not be tolerated.
+If you are requesting documentation, please feel free to open a pull request.

 ## Bugs

-We are using [GitHub Issues](https://github.com/strapi/documentation/issues) to manage our public bugs.
-Before submitting an issue you need to make sure:
+Bug reports help to improve the documentation.
+Please use our [Documentation Bug Report](https://github.com/strapi/documentation/issues/new?template=BUG_REPORT.yml) template to report documentation bugs.
+Before submitting an issue:

-- Checked for any existing pull requests that may address the same issue
+- Check for existing pull requests that may address the same issue.
-- Checked for any open issues related to your issue, if so, please provide context on that issue
+- Check for related open issues, if so, please provide context on the existing issue.
-- Follow the issue template and try to fill out as much information as you can
+- Follow the issue template and fill out as much information as you can.
-  - Issues not following the templates **will be closed**
-  - You may update the closed issue with the required information and it will be reopened
-- The issue is with the Strapi **documentation only**, code issues should be directed at the main [strapi/strapi](https://github.com/strapi/strapi) repo issues
+- Verify the issue is only with the Strapi documentation, code issues should be directed at the main [strapi/strapi](https://github.com/strapi/strapi) repository.

-- If you are requesting documentation, please do feel free to make a pull request
-  - Documentation requests will be handled when we have free room within our roadmap
-  - Open requests **are not handled** in a "first come, first serve" basis, they are handled on a "best-effort" depending on the time required to produce
-- Do not ask technical questions about how to do something
-  - Questions should be directed at the following resources
+Technical questions should be asked using the following resources:

 - Open a Q&A thread on our [Official Forum](https://forum.strapi.io)
-    - Talk with other community members on our [Community Discord](https://discord.strapi.io)
+- Engage with other community members on our [Community Discord](https://discord.strapi.io)

-Please note that rude or impolite comments on issues that violate our [Code of Conduct](./CODE_OF_CONDUCT.md) will be deleted and issues that violate the COC will be closed.

 ---

-## Submitting a Pull Request
+## Pull Requests

-The core team will review your pull request and will either merge it, request changes to it, or close it.
+The core team reviews community pull requests and either merges, requests changes, or comments and closes the pull request.
+You can open a documentation pull request by:

+- clicking the `Improve this page` link at the bottom of any documentation page to directly edit in GitHub,
+- forking the `documentation` repository and working locally.

-### Setup and pull request creation
+### Setup and write locally

-Follow the procedure below to contribute to the Strapi documentation.
+The following procedure allows you to work locally on the Strapi documentation.

 1. Fork the `documentation` repository.
 2. Clone your forked `documentation` repository.